 For some of the best views of the city and the port, the clock tower vantage point offers a really cool perspective.
 I was up here when the bells went off and it actually wasn’t as deafening as I had anticipated.

 3. Visit Blue Cave

 A visit to Blue Cave from Split is doable in a very long, speed boat packed day.
 Getting there, seeing the cave, and getting back to Split takes all day, and is expensive.
 If the word expensive doesn’t scare you, though, renting your very own boat complete with a captain is a great way to get out there and explore the Blue Cave as part of a day trip.

-But never fear!
-If you plan on visiting Vis island from Split, you can stay the night on Vis and easily access the Blue Cave from there (5 miles from Vis by boat).
+Or, if you plan on visiting Vis island from Split, you can stay the night on Vis and easily access the Blue Cave from there (5 miles from Vis by boat).
 However you do it, Blue Cave is not to be missed.

 4. Wander around the outdoor markets